meilisearch/documentation/guides/main_concepts/search.md

 ### Placeholder Search

 Placeholder returns documents without inputting any query words.
 The returned documents will be sorted according to Meilisearch internal logic.
 To impact that order, [custom ranking rules](/guides/advanced_guides/settings.md#ranking-rules) need to be set.
-It is compatible with faceting and filtering.
+Placeholder search is compatible with faceting and filtering.

 To perform a placeholder search, simply omit the query parameter.